harrycresswell/harry/content/reading.md

 ## 2025

+- Far Journeys by Robert A. Monroe
+- The Duolingo Handbook
 - SAS: Rogue Heroes by Ben Macintyre
 - A History of Britain in Ten Enemies by Terry Deary